3 Day Tasmania Tour | Western Wilderness | WTP3

 Our lunch stop today is a true gem hidden in the forest at 41 Degrees South Salmon Farm.
 After lunch a truly unique attraction follows with a guided tour of the Marakoopa Caves, exhibiting limestone & crystal formations millions of years old, along with a completely natural population of resident glow worms!

 From here we will snake our way up onto the central highlands plateau to Cradle Mountain National Park to partake in some wombat & animal spotting at dusk.
-Dinner will be either an Aussie BBQ banquet dinner or our treat at the acclaimed 'Altitude' restaurant in Cradle Mountain.
-Tonights accommodation gives a real mountain experience in our comfortable and very cosy cabin lodgings.
+Tonight we stay in the beautiful, 4-star Cradle Mountain Hotel.

 Day 2 – Cradle Mountain to Queenstown